isovector/certainty-by-construction/src/book/6-ring-solving.lagda.md

 work over `ℕ`) are computational objects; Agda will compute and reduce them if it is able to do so, and will make these rewrites regardless of what you actually write down.

+This syntax tree is an annoying thing to write, but is necessary to help the ring solver know what it's trying to solve.
+Remember, just because we've written out this expression with full syntax here doesn't mean this is the term Agda is working on!
+Agda is free to expand definitional equalities, meaning it might have already reduced some of these additions and multiplications away!

 But when you think about solving these sorts of equations on paper, what you're actually doing is working with the syntax, and not actually computing in any